polterguy/polterguy.github.io/documentation/magic.lambda.mime/index.md

-# Parsing and creating MIME messages with Hyperlambda
+# magic.lambda.mime

 magic.lambda.mime gives you the ability to parse and create MIME messages from Hyperlambda.
-The project contains the following slots.
+This project contains the following slots.

 * __[mime.parse]__ - Parses a MIME message, and returns it as a lambda object
 * __[mime.create]__ - Creates a MIME message for you, and returns the entire message as text, being the MIME entity